flutter/website/src/content/app-architecture/guide.md

 and you can test the logic of your UI independently of Flutter widgets.

 :::note
-‘View’ is an abstract term, and one View does not equal one widget.
+‘View' is an abstract term, and one View does not equal one widget.
 Widgets are composable, and several can be combined to create one view.
-Therefore, ViewModels don’t have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.
+Therefore, ViewModels don't have a 1-to-1 relationship with widgets, but rather a 1-to-1 relation with a *collection* of widgets.
 :::

 A feature of an application is user centric, and therefore defined by the UI layer.
 Every instance of a pair of View and ViewModel defines one feature in your app.
-This is often a screen in your app, but it doesn’t have to be.
+This is often a screen in your app, but it doesn't have to be.
 For example, consider logging in and out.
 Logging in is generally done on a specific screen whose only purpose is to provide the user with a way to log in.